-c.
+- c.
 In the Repository Key URL field, enter the URL for the repository key.
 Repository key URLs have the same form as repository URLs except they end with the name of the key file instead of the Cloudera Manager version.
-For example, the repository key URL for any version of Cloudera Manager 5 on any supported version of Red Hat 7 is http://archive.cloudera.com/cm5/redhat/7/x86 64/cm/RPM-GPG-KEY-cloudera.

-- 12 In the Add Cloudera Manager screen, click Continue. - 13 At the Confirmation prompt, click OK to begin adding a cluster. - 14 On the Add Cluster screen: - a.
+For example, the repository key URL for any version of Cloudera Manager 5 on any supported version of Red Hat 7 is http://archive.cloudera.com/cm5/redhat/7/x86_64/cm/RPM-GPG-KEY-cloudera. - 12 In the Add Cloudera Manager screen, click Continue. - 13 At the Confirmation prompt, click OK to begin adding a cluster. - 14 On the Add Cluster screen: - a.
 Enter a name for the cluster in the Cluster name field. - b.
 Enter the version of CDH to deploy in the Version field or leave the default value.
-By default, the version of CDH installed depends on the version of Cloudera Director you are using: - If you are using Cloudera Director 2.0, the latest released version of CDH 5.5 is installed by default. - If you are using Cloudera Director 2.1, the latest released version of CDH 5.7 is installed by default.
+By default, the version of CDH installed depends on the version of Cloudera Director you are using: - If you are using Cloudera Director 2.0, the latest released version of CDH 5.5 is installed by default. - If you are using Cloudera Director 2.1, the latest released version of CDH 5.7 is installed by default. - If you are using Cloudera Director 2.2, the latest released version of CDH 5.9 is installed by default.